Decentralized Identity Verification

 1. Scaffold Approve Identity Message:

-Create the message for approving Identities:
+Create the message for approving identities:

 ignite scaffold message approveIdentity id:uint name birthdate nationalID

-1. Implement Verification Logic: Add methods in the keeper to verify an identity based on provided credentials
+Add methods to the keeper to verify an identity using the provided credentials by updating the verification logic in your module's keeper/msg_approve_identity.go file:

 package keeper